Beihai

 Beihai (北海 (Běihǎi); Postal romanization: Pakhoi) is a prefecture-level city in the south of Guangxi, People's Republic of China.
 Its status as a seaport on the north shore of the Gulf of Tonkin has granted it historical importance as a port of international trade for Guangxi, Hunan, Hubei, Sichuan, Guizhou, and Yunnan.
 Between 2006 and 2020, Beihai was predicted to be the world's fastest growing city.
 Beihai has a large shipyard, but most of the money generated in the city is derived from trade.

 In addition, it governs the small islands of Weizhou and Xieyang, and is directly west of Leizhou Peninsula.
+At the end of 2024, the city's resident population is 1.91,700, of which 1.169 million are urban residents, accounting for 61.52% of the resident population (urbanization rate of the resident population).